-My name is Jarred Sanchez-Cacnio and I am your Sexual and Gender Diversity Advisor.
+My name is Jarred Sanchez-Cacnio and I am the Sexual and Gender Diversity Advisor.

 A little about me: I was born and raised in Hamilton, Ontario where my parents settled after immigrating from the Philippines.
 I completed my undergraduate degree here at the University of Guelph, and have since lived in British Columbia, New Brunswick, and now back in Ontario.

 Throughout my career, I have dedicated my work into understanding and working to improve the experiences of LGBTQ2IA+ students as they navigate the university system.
-As such, I know that our experiences in the world as LGBTQ2AI+ folks are influenced by multiple aspects of identity.
+As such, I know that our experiences in the world as LGBTQ2IA+ folks are influenced by multiple aspects of identity.
 If you are looking for someone to talk with or connect to, I’m here to listen and provide support.
-Know that any student can access my support, without the need to self-identify in any particular way.
+All undergraduate and graduate students can access my support, without the need to self-identify in any particular way.